pip-services/pip-services-docs/content/en/dart/aws/_index.md

 no_list: true
 weight: 500
 description: >
-    AWS specific components for Dart

-    This module is part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    It contains components for supporting work with the AWS cloud platform.
+    This module contains components for supporting work with the AWS cloud platform.

-draft: true
 ---